Lornatang/SRGAN-PyTorch/README.md

                         Use multi-processing distributed training to launch N processes per node, which has N GPUs.
 This is the fastest way to use PyTorch for either single node or multi node data parallel training.

 # Example (e.g DIV2K)
-$ python train.py -a srgan --gpu 0 [image-folder with train and val folders]
+$ python3 train.py -a srgan --gpu 0 [image-folder with train and val folders]
 # Multi-processing Distributed Data Parallel Training
 $ python3 train.py -a srgan --dist-url 'tcp://127.0.0.1:12345' --dist-backend 'nccl' --multiprocessing-distributed --world-size 1 --rank 0 [image-folder with train and val folders]
 ```